aljazfrancic/crypto-sniping-bot/docs/architecture.md

 # 🏗️ Architecture Guide

-This document provides a comprehensive overview of the Crypto Sniping Bot enterprise edition architecture, detailing all components, their interactions, and design patterns.
+This document provides a comprehensive overview of the Crypto Sniping Bot architecture, detailing all components, their interactions, and design patterns.

 ## 🌟 System Overview